simonpryr/Technical-Log/Week 9-11 (Group Project).md

 We got the valuable insights about the data visualization and things we could test out in our data.

-## Discussion about feedback and listing things to do    (Duration: 20 minutes)
+## Discussion about feedback and listing some things to do    (Duration: 20 minutes)
 1. Search live data of Earthquake for US and Canada
 2. Research on how to Join Two Feature Layer
 3. Research on Convert CSV to Hosted Feature Layer